TechAbility Conference 2026

 The missing piece: ATech and employment transition

-Strengthening the intersection of AAC and AT: Insights and a planning resource
+Strengthening the intersection of AAC and AT: Insights, trends and a new planning resource

 Assistive Technology to support formative assessments